 Marketing is a restaurant opening cost that can be minimal or expensive, depending on your needs.
 Franchise locations might have the advertising part taken care of.
 However, new restaurants might need to be advertised more, especially in a saturated market.

 Marketing and PR costs can depend on your competition and restaurant concept.
 In most cases, similar costs will equal about 3-6% of your sales.
 Continuous marketing is necessary in order to keep business moving.
+You may also want to consider incorporating a loyalty program.

 Development and Organizational Costs